prikhi/pencil/README.md

 The `build.sh` script is responsible for building everything.
-Each build is usually in two steps: copying & modifying files common to all builds then customizing those files for the specific build(by removing files, embedding xulrunner, creating the expected direcory structure, etc.).
+Each build is usually in two steps: copying & modifying files common to all builds then customizing those files for the specific build(by removing files, embedding xulrunner, creating the expected directory structure, etc.).

 The build script uses the `properties.sh` file to hold variables such as the current version & the minimum/maximum firefox/xulrunner versions.
 The script